+You can remove the burner parts for cleaning; see 'Cleaning Your Cooker'.
 You should wipe the enamel top surface of the cooker around the hotplate burners as soon as possible after spills occur.
 Try to wipe them off while the enamel is still warm.

 Note: The use of aluminium pans may cause metallic marking of the pan supports.
-This does not affect the durability of the enamel and may be cleaned off with an appropriate metal cleaner.
+This does not affect the durability of the enamel and may be cleaned off with a suitable metal cleaner.